trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/_index.md

 ### API key levels

-There is only one API key required to access all features in ResRobot, the different key levels are specified in the table below.
+There is only one API key required to access all features in Trafiklab APIs, the different key levels are specified in the table below.
 If you don´t have a key yet, read [here](/docs/using-trafiklab/getting-api-keys) on how to get one.

 | Level    | Maximum calls per minute | Maximum calls per month | Example usage                                                            |